JonScott20/foglamp-south-mqtt-sparkplug/README.md

 1. Download the Debian package to a machine installed with FogLAMP.
 2. Navigate to the directory of the Debian package
 3. Ensure that FogLAMP is running.
+4. Run
-4. run "sudo apt install ./foglamp-south-mqtt-sparkplug-0.0.1.deb NOTE: the "./" in front of the package name is important here!
+> sudo apt install ./foglamp-south-mqtt-sparkplug-0.0.1.deb NOTE: the "./" in front of the package name is important here!
 5. Restart FogLAMP